-- Integrate concepts, theories, and practices across all core subject areas to address complex business questions. - Analyze and integrate data to make informed business decisions and help their firms compete in a dynamic global environment. - Formulate and execute strategic solutions to vital business issues that integrate the needs of multiple stakeholders. - Effectively communicate and collaborate at an executive level. - Apply modern research skills to evaluate information for accuracy across various databases, procure innovative sources, and utilize research professionals to offer business solutions. - Apply socially responsible leadership skills and adhere to professional ethical standards. - MBA graduates will leverage individual core competencies to develop a strategic career plan to achieve personal career goals.
+- Integrate concepts, theories, and practices across all core subject areas to address complex business questions. - Analyze and integrate data to make informed business decisions and help their firms compete in a dynamic global environment. - Formulate and execute strategic solutions to vital business issues that integrate the needs of multiple stakeholders. - Effectively communicate and collaborate at an executive level. - Apply modern research skills to evaluate information for accuracy across various databases, procure innovative sources, and utilize research professionals to offer business solutions. - Apply socially responsible leadership skills and adhere to professional ethical standards. - Create a business plan or report that incorporates a comprehensive vision, strategy, and approach for execution.